wolejnr/100-Days-of-Code-Journal/log2.md

 **Today's Progress**: Learnt about CSS variables in FreeCodeCamp

 **Thoughts:** Finally I can get back to coding now that I am done writing about Android programming.

+### Day 8: July 1, 2018

+**Today's Progress**: Continued working on the Applied Visual Design challenges in FreeCodeCamp